 I can say from experience that at least the Guayabo Monument is not very easy to access using the bus system, as there were not very many coming and going, and we got stuck there in the rain.
 Instead, I recommend renting a car, booking a tour, or taking a shuttle.

-Fun fact: there is actually a Diquís Sphere in my current city of Philadelphia, which was once a part of the International Sculpture Garden.
+Fun fact: There is actually a Diquís Sphere in my current city of Philadelphia, which was once a part of the International Sculpture Garden.
 It is not currently on display, though.

 This tour includes a chocolate workshop at the BriBri center + waterfall!